 What is the Great British Pound (GBP) worth compared to the dollar?

 With the Pound (£) in constant flux, please see www.oanda.com for up-to-date exchange rates.
 While traveling, it may be helpful to carry a portable currency converter (found at travel stores).
 Sometimes in the form of keychain, this is a handy gadget (like a calculator) into which you enter the exchange rate (depending on the exchange rate at the time and the country in which you are located) save, and then simply enter prices and the device converts the amounts into dollars.

 The common misconception is than England is more expensive that many other European countries.
 Though England can be pricey, it doesn't have to be.
 Your ISA resident staff will provide you with the tools to experience the most your city has to offer while keeping it on a budget.

 When budgeting, keep in mind that it is always better overestimate than to underestimate.
 To give you an idea of common approximate expenses and commodities a typical student will incur, please see the brief list below.
 Please note all expenses below are listed in Great British Pounds (GBP).

 The ISA program cost includes items such as tuition and fees, housing, insurance, and more.
 To view what is included in your program price, please visit the "What's Included" section of the ISA Reading program page.

 The Additional Estimated Expenses sheet in the "Accepted Students" section of the ISA website has the following estimated expenses listed:

 The ISIC card is an internationally recognized student ID card that gives students thousands of discounts worldwide from travel to cinema, meals and more.
-ISA students taveling on one of the group flights to the Pacific region will automatically receive an ISIC card through STA Travel.
-ISA students traveling to any other region worldwide, who purchases a flight through STA, is also eligible to receive an ISIC card.
+ISA students traveling to any region worldwide, who purchases a flight through STA, is eligible to receive an ISIC card.